Anymatix/anymatix-portable-comfyui/IMPLEMENTATION.md

 1. Creates the portable Python environment
 2. Clones the ComfyUI repository
 3. Clones the custom node repositories
-4. Creates the launch script
+4. Creates platform-specific launch scripts
-5. Packages everything into a zip file
+5. Packages everything into a zip file with version and architecture information

 The script can be run locally or on GitHub CI.